empathy-mp3/Inscryption-manual-AP/README.md

 # Inscryption Manual Randomizer Guide

 This is my take on the Inscryption randomizer!
-There's only 2 rules:
+There's 3 rules:
 1. If you haven't received the item for a card, you aren't allowed to play it.
 2. You also can't use a card that has a *soul* of a card you're not allowed to play (In the sacrifice altar)
+3. Cards that fly onto the board (Corpse Maggots, Pelt Lice, Ijiraq) cannot be added to your deck until you have the item for them.

 ## Where is the settings page?